-The Power of Recognition and Reward in your Business
+The Power of Recognition & Reward in your Business

-Would you like to increase revenue and profitability in your business?
+Would you like to increase revenue & profitability in your business?

 If your answer is “yes”, then why not use the start of a new year to take some time to review what level of focus you place on one of your most valuable assets: your employees.

-At Futurescape 2024 I had the honour of joining Marian Barker (Fresh Horticultural Careers), Deric Newman (Glendale) and Nigel Payne (Senior leader and horticultural professional) on a panel to talk about exactly this point.
-We had a great conversation that hopefully motivated the audience to think about how a satisfied team can lead them to increased efficiency, better customer satisfaction, and ultimately higher profits.
+At Futurescape 2024 I had the honour of joining Marian Barker (Fresh Horticultural Careers), Deric Newman (Glendale) & Nigel Payne (Senior leader & horticultural professional) on a panel to talk about exactly this point.
+We had a great conversation that hopefully motivated the audience to think about how a satisfied team can lead them to increased efficiency, better customer satisfaction, & ultimately higher profits.

-I would like to take this opportunity to share some thoughts about one of the most effective ways to achieve this - by implementing a reward and recognition strategy in your business.
-An approach that will not only boost team morale and retention, but align your team’s efforts with your business goals.
+I would like to take this opportunity to share some thoughts about one of the most effective ways to achieve this - by implementing a reward & recognition strategy in your business.
+An approach that will not only boost team morale & retention, but align your team’s efforts with your business goals.

 Here are some ideas to provoke thought around how you could create a strategy tailored to your own business.

-Why should you invest in recognition and reward?
+Why should you invest in recognition & reward?

 A well-designed approach can deliver numerous benefits to your business.
 These include;

-• Boost team motivation and satisfaction: Employees who feel valued are more likely to deliver their best work.
+• Boost team motivation & satisfaction: Employees who feel valued are more likely to deliver their best work.

 • Improve staff retention: Recognition helps retain top talent, reducing costly turnover.

-• Enhance productivity: A motivated workforce is a more efficient and effective one.
+• Enhance productivity: A motivated workforce is a more efficient & effective one.

-• Develop a positive culture: Acknowledging effort and success creates a supportive environment.
+• Develop a positive culture: Acknowledging effort & success creates a supportive environment.

-By focusing on your team’s happiness and performance, you can unlock new levels of success for your business.
+By focusing on your team’s happiness & performance, you can unlock new levels of success for your business.

 Understand your team